rheophile10/AgencyAnalytics/README.md

 ## Description

-Pulls data from the [Agency Analytics API](https://agencyanalytics.com/docs/api/introduction) with a date range of the last 13 months loads the data to a table in google BigQuery
+Pulls data from the [Agency Analytics API](https://agencyanalytics.com/docs/api/introduction) with a date range of the last 13 months.
+Loads the data to a table in google BigQuery.

 ## Setup